intool/grpwnd/log.md

 If you don't know what you are doing '*under the hood*' of a PC or you have never written any code, this will not be the best place to learn...
 Not that the log is incomplete, just because I do not recommend trying to *fly* before you can crawl!
 Go read up on [JavaScript](http://en.wikipedia.org/wiki/JavaScript), [HTML](http://en.wikipedia.org/wiki/HTML) [Servers](http://en.wikipedia.org/wiki/Web_server) and [How Web Servers Work](http://www.howstuffworks.com/web-server.htm/printable) before attempting any of the *fancy* **NodeJS** stuff!
 NodeJS is the ClusterBomb of Programming...
 Seriously kids, don't play with weapons!

+##Crack On :-)
+There are plenty of excellent NodeJS resources